MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-application.md

 Since the value of the original inventory increase is LCY 10.00, the transfer is valued at that cost, not at LCY 12.00.

 ## <a name="reapplication"></a>Reapplication
-Because of the way an item’s unit cost is calculated, an incorrect item application could lead to a skewed average cost and unit cost.
+Because of the way an item's unit cost is calculated, an incorrect item application could lead to a skewed average cost and unit cost.
 The following scenarios may cause incorrect item applications, which require that you undo item applications and reapply item ledger entries:

 * You have forgotten to make a fixed application.
 * You have made an incorrect fixed application.
-* You want to overrule the application created automatically when posting, according to the item’s costing method.
+* You want to overrule the application created automatically when posting, according to the item's costing method.
 * You have to return an item to which a sale has already been manually applied, without using the **Get Posted Document Lines to Reverse** function, and you must therefore undo the application.

 [!INCLUDE[d365fin](includes/d365fin_md.md)] offers a feature for analysing and correcting item applications.
 This work is performed on the **Application Worksheet** page.